 - It’s always useful to have a clear quantitative way of estimating the contributions of the remote employee.
 This way you are able to back up your position if you’re not very satisfied with results.

 - You may want to make use of the time-tracking software.
-Let this technology be an additional advantage to the team.
+Let this technology be an added advantage to the team.
 Help employees understand that it’s a win-win situation: time-trackers will help them better manage their working hours without wasting time, be more effective and get more bonuses.

 Scheduling in outsourcing and outstaffing